Chevrolet Camaro (third generation): 1983

+Even the casual observer will notice a standard production Z28 was used, note standard hood, taillight section and side markers, which were all different for the Z28-E.

 1984

 The dashboard pad on all models received a revised shape and finish.
 In the Berlinetta, the standard instrument cluster was replaced by electronic readouts, including a bar-graph tachometer and digital speedometer.
 The new dash came with an overhead console and pod-mounted controls for turn signals, cruise-control, HVAC, windshield wiper, and headlights.
 The radio was mounted inside a pod on the console that could swivel toward the driver or passenger.

 Drivetrain changes included the discontinuation of the LU5 305 Cross Fire V8, and the addition of a hydraulic clutch linkage on manual transmission cars.
 The L69 H.O.
 Z28 became available with an automatic transmission for the first time.

 The Z28's body and features remained mostly unchanged, except the fiberglass SMC hood was replaced with a steel version.

 Road & Track selected the 1984 Camaro/Firebird as one of twelve best cars in the world and in the Best Sports GT category in the $11,000 to $14,000 range.
 Car and Driver picked the 1984 Camaro Z28 as the best handling car built in the United States.